 A place of public assembly for religious worship that is maintained and controlled by a religious body organized to sustain public worship.
 Typical uses include synagogues, temples, mosques and churches.
-Typical accessory uses include schools, religious education, social gathering rooms, food service facilities, indoor and outdoor recreation facilities, day care centers, kindergartens and similar uses.
+Places of worship include the following accessory uses and buildings: schools, religious education, social gathering rooms, food service facilities, indoor and outdoor recreation facilities, child day care center and kindergartens.